longnca/quick-tutorials/git-github/git-and-github.md

 ```
 - Replace "`Initial commit`" with a meaningful message that describes what you did in this commit.

-## 3. Push the local changes to GitHub repo:
+## Push the local changes to GitHub repo

 ### Step 1: Create a GitHub Repository